pelme/htpy/docs/how-to/django.md

     return HttpResponse(html[body[div["Hi Django!"]]])
 ```

-## Using htpy as part of an existing Django template
+## Use htpy as part of an existing Django template

 htpy elements are marked as "safe" and can be injected directly into Django
 templates.
 This can be useful if you want to start using htpy gradually in an